thalescpl-io/CipherTrust-KMIP-Key-Xfer/README.md

 f) Opensource informaton for PyKMIP can be found here:  https://github.com/OpenKMIP/PyKMIP

+g) In some instances, you may get an error pertaining to ORIGINAL_CREATION_DATE.
+The solution to this is found in the following link and will require the user to edit their own attribute_values.py file which is part of the pykmip package (a dependency of this code).  https://github.com/OpenKMIP/PyKMIP/issues/628

-**DISCLAIMER**:  Private keys provided in this repository should be considered compromised.
-They are included for demonstration and educational purposes only and should not be used in a production environment.
+**DISCLAIMER**:  Private keys provided in this repository *should be considered compromised.* They are included for *demonstration and educational purposes only* and should *NOT* be used in a production environment.